-Are you hoping to create a diversity and inclusion council to either launch your DEI program or boost its progress?
-Using a group of employees to act on behalf of the company and manage the inclusion process can help to propel your organization in the diversity and inclusion sphere.
+Are you seeking to create a diversity and inclusion council to either launch your DEI program, or boost its progress?
+Leveraging a group of employees to act on behalf of the company – and guide the process – can help to propel your organization to the next level of inclusion and belonging.
 Here are the five steps that can help you create a diversity and inclusion council.

-Before creating a diversity council, get to know the existing challenges that the organization experiences in terms of diversity, equity, and inclusion.
-For example, maybe your company takes advantage of employee referrals.
-While referrals often have benefits, they can also create a homogenous workforce and turn off diverse candidates.
-Understanding this from the outset can help give your diversity council purpose.
+Before creating a diversity council, explore the existing challenges your organization is experiencing in terms of diversity, equity, and inclusion.
+For example, perhaps your company takes advantage of employee referrals.
+While referrals often have benefits, they can also create a homogenous workforce – and repel diverse candidates.
+Being aware of challenges from the outset can help give your diversity council a clear mission.

-Create a plan for how our diversity and inclusion program will take shape, including the formation of your D&I council.
-If you already have a thriving D&I program, discuss how your council will integrate into your existing program and benefit your organization overall.
-Here are some best practices you should keep in mind.
+Create a plan for how your diversity and inclusion program will take shape, including the formation of your D&I council.
+If you already have a thriving D&I program, consider how your council will integrate into and benefit your existing program.
+Here are some best practices to keep in mind: